Lara Worthington: Personal life

 She has one older brother, Josh Bingle.

-On 10 January 2007, Sydney tabloid The Daily Telegraph stated that Bingle and Australian cricketer Michael Clarke were in a relationship.
+In January 2008 Bingle and Australian cricketer Michael Clarke were confirmed as in a relationship.
 On 25 March 2008 it was announced that the pair were engaged after Clarke proposed in New York.
 Clarke's public relations firm announced the ending of the engagement on 12 March 2010.

 On 18 October 2013, it was confirmed that Bingle was in a relationship with fellow Australian and actor Sam Worthington.
 Bingle announced in 2014 that she was re-locating from Sydney to New York City.

 They married on 28 December 2014 and have three sons born in 2015, 2016, and 2020.

-Legal problems
+Legal issues

 In May 2006, Bingle (now Worthington) took legal action against EMAP Australia, which had allegedly published photographs of the model without her permission in the 27 March 2006 issue of Australian men's magazine Zoo Weekly.
 Worthington claimed defamation by the manner in which the magazine published the photos.

 On 2 March 2010, Worthington started proceedings to sue Brendan Fevola for breach of privacy, defamation and misuse of her image for the release of a nude photo in Woman's Day published on 1 March 2010.
 On 4 March 2010 it emerged that Worthington and her agent, Max Markson, had sold her story relating to this nude photo to the same magazine, Woman's Day, which had published the controversial photo, for nearly A$200,000.
 This raised considerable controversy because Worthington would discuss for profit a matter she considered serious enough to sue over and from which she claimed to be hurt.

 While driving with a suspended licence in Bondi, New South Wales, on 14 May 2012, Worthington was involved in a traffic incident with a female motorcyclist and fled the scene without exchanging details with the injured rider.
 Appearing in Waverley Court on 18 September 2012, Worthington was fined $3,500 and received a further 12-month driving ban and an 18-month good behaviour bond.
 She had previously lost her licence because she had committed at least another six driving offences in 2012.
 On the same licence suspension, she was caught driving twice more in October and November 2013 and was given a six-month suspended jail sentence.